Aeded/TwitchEmotes/README.md

 you can browse the addon´s directory and its files.

 If you want to show a WoW ability as icon you type [ic][name of ablity] like this: icmortalstrike.

+v.1.0.2: Fixed "NA" emote to pepeNA to avoid spam when typing non-english languages